 TDD gives many kinds of feedback.
 One of them is, “How hard is it to write a test?”
 If a unit test is hard to write, it’s likely that the design is wrong.

 That doesn’t mean we don’t think hard about how to tackle a problem!
 But after wrestling with some design ideas, writing tests should be much, much easier.
 Your TDD will improve as your design sense improves.
 That’s why I’m currently reading Practical Object-Oriented Design in Ruby by Sandi Metz — I want to continue to improve my design sense.
-(Disclosure: The book links in this post are affiliate links.
-If you buy anything, I earn a commission, at no extra cost to you.)

 Of the SOLID principles, the Single Responsibility Principle is my closest advisor.
 How can we TDD JSON parsing of a networking response?
 Here’s a list of the responsibilities: